minibolt-guide/minibolt/guide/lightning/channel-backup.md

 We recommend to use both methods, but you can choose either one of them, depending on your own requirements and preferences.
 Whatever method you choose:

-1. follow the "Preparations" section first, then
+1. Follow the "Preparations" section first, then
-1. follow the optional local or/and remote backup sections.
+1. Follow the optional local or/and remote backup sections.
 1. Finally, follow the "Test" section that works for whatever method you've chosen.

----

 ## Preparations